POLITICIAN

 Icon of person Lívia Járóka

-Lívia Járóka (born 6 October 1974, in Tata) is a Hungarian politician.
+Lívia Járóka (born 6 October 1974) is a Hungarian politician.
 She is a Member of the European Parliament, first elected as part of the Fidesz list in 2004.
 Járóka is the second Romani (and the first Romani woman) ever elected to the European Parliament (after Juan de Dios Ramírez Heredia from Spain, who served from 1986 to 1999).
 Járóka grew up in Sopron, a town near Hungary's western border with Austria.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Lívia Járóka is the 18,327th most popular politician (down from 18,279th in 2019), the 873rd most popular biography from Hungary (down from 870th in 2019) and the 150th most popular Hungarian Politician.
+Her biography is available in 24 different languages on Wikipedia (up from 22 in 2024).
+Lívia Járóka is the 18,433rd most popular politician (down from 18,251st in 2024), the 877th most popular biography from Hungary (down from 870th in 2019) and the 150th most popular Hungarian Politician.

 Memorability Metrics